Reversing0148/rauthy-helm/README.md

 ```

 ## Persistence
+Rauthy is deployed as a statefulset, therefore the use of some form of persistent volume is inevitable.

+### Storage
-The chart mounts a persistent volume at `/app/data` for storing Rauthy's internal hiqlite database and configuration.
+The chart mounts a persistent volume at `/app/data` for storing Rauthy's internal [hiqlite](https://github.com/sebadob/hiqlite) database and configuration.

 By default, the chart uses an `emptyDir` volume when persistence is disabled.

+### Hiqlite
+Currently this helm chart only supports deploying rauthy with its internal [hiqlite](https://github.com/sebadob/hiqlite) database.

+### Postgresql
+External postgresql database support via the helm chart is planned but is not yet available.

 ## HTTPRoute considerations